cis3296f22/ottomh/README.md

 ### Installing

-To download the game for local use, clone the repo or download the source from the release page.
+To download the game for local use, clone the repo or download the source from the 'releases' page.

-If you're looking to contribute to this project, please read the [Contribution](#contribution) section of this README.

 To clone the repo:
 ```bash